 Whatever the case, we’re providing a comprehensive selection, with some basic information about each.
 This will help you get underway.

 In Australia, we generally associate Winter with football time.
 And, there are several codes that involve both boys and girls in.
 Also, there are also a number of other sports that have competitions running through the winter such as netball and hockey.

 You’ll find that, although many of these sports are considered winter sports, they will actually start pre-season training in early autumn and will finish in the Spring giving you a good 6 months of sporting activity.

 Aussie Rules Football

 Aussie rules is a hugely popular sport played in every state across Australia.
 Although most popular in southern states such as Victoria and South Australia there are junior clubs across the country.

-Played on a large oval shaped field between 2 teams of 18 players per side, aussie rules is a fast paced, high intensity game that helps to develop cardiovascular fitness, strength and hand-eye coordination skills.
+You play Aussie Rules on a large oval field.
+With, between 2 teams of 18 players per side.
+It’s a fast paced, high intensity game that helps to develop cardiovascular fitness, strength and hand-eye coordination skills.